NilPointer-Software/bdfd-wiki/src/bdscript/unescape.md

 # $unescape
 Unescapes semicolons `;` from the provided text.
-It allows interpreting of regular escaped semicolon as unescaped version.
+It allows interpreting of escaped semicolons as unescaped ones.

 ## Syntax
 ```